Inge Hammarström: Playing career

 Hammarström played his first ice hockey games at the top national league level in 1963 for Timrå IK, at the age of 15.
 The 1968–69 season he left for Brynäs IF where he would win the Swedish Championship four times (1970, 1971, 1972 and later in 1980).

 In 1973, Hammarström became the first player from Timrå IK ever to play in the NHL.
 Along with Börje Salming, he was also one of the first two Europeans to play with the Toronto Maple Leafs.
 Both Hammarström and Salming had to debunk the misconception among Canadians in the NHL of the "chicken Swede."
 An example came from Maple Leafs team owner Harold Ballard who once complained, "Hammarstrom could go into the corner with a dozen eggs in his pocket and not break one of them."
-He went on to spend five seasons with the Maple Leafs and two for the St. Louis Blues.
+He went on to spend four seasons with the Maple Leafs and two for the St. Louis Blues.
 He had been traded from the Maple Leafs to the Blues for Jerry Butler on 1 November 1977.
 His career ended in 1982, aged 35, after another three seasons with Brynäs IF.